rbonazzola/enformer-pytorch-boxiang/README.md

-Pytorch implementation of DeepMind's enformer.
+PyTorch implementation of DeepMind's Enformer model.

-This implementation is inspired by a previous pytorch [implementation](https://github.com/lucidrains/enformer-pytorch) of enformer.
-This implementation has more careful weight initialization, and comes with a dataloader and training scripts.
+The model implementation is by [Phil Wang](https://github.com/lucidrains) and [Boxiang Liu](https://github.com/boxiangliu/).
+I added the data pre-processing and training scripts

 # Setup